Get Started With Workflows

 You can edit, delete, and copy workflows, or create a copy of your workflow in another inbox.
 Head to Manage > Inbox(es) > Your Inbox > Workflows or open your inbox, click the gear icon to open Settings, and select Workflows.

 Delete a Workflow

 Simply click the trashcan icon next to the workflow name in the list.

 Note: If you accidentally delete a workflow, there is no option in your account to restore it.
 You can create a new workflow with the same conditions and actions to replace it.
 If you don't remember what those settings were, get in touch with us for an assist.

 Click on the workflow name from the list to open the workflow editor.
 From this screen you can choose to turn the workflow off by clicking the toggle in the top right corner.

 The + dropdown menu next to the toggle contains the copying options.
-Choose Copy Workflow to duplicate the workflow in its current mailbox.
-Copy to Mailbox... will allow you to copy the same workflow to a different mailbox.
+Choose Copy Workflow to duplicate the workflow in its current inbox.
+Copy to Inbox... will allow you to copy the same workflow to a different inbox.

 Edit conditions and actions by clicking Edit in the top right corner of each section.